Capacity Results for Multiple-Input Multiple-Output Optical Wireless Communication With Per-Antenna Intensity Constraints: Conclusion and Discussion

-\llg{ In this paper, we analyze capacity of MIMO OICs under per-antenna intensity constraints.
-We consider two different input intensity constraints, called equal-cost and bounded-cost input constraint.
-In both scenarios, the core idea is to transform the original OIC into an equivalent vector Gaussian channel.
-We show that the high-SNR capacity of the transformed vector Gaussian channel is equal to the maximum input differential entropy {under some mild conditions}.
-Then we pay attention to two important cases of MIMO channels, the rank-one and the rank-($\nt-1$) channel, {for which capacity expressions} and high-SNR asymptotic capacity are derived.
-Moreover, we formulate the derivation of capacity slope at zero SNR as a nonsmooth convex optimization problem, and characterize a property of the optimal input that greatly simply the optimization process.
+In this paper, we investigate the capacities of MIMO OICs under two different types of per-antenna intensity constraints.
+Based on a channel reduction method, we shows the positivity of channel gains of the strongest eigen-subchannel for the general MIMO OIC, which motivates the optimal rank-one transmission scheme.
+Then we derive various capacity bounds by analyzing achievable rates of different transceiver frameworks and some standard information-theoretic tools.
+Besides, an equivalent expression is given in a special case that the rank of the channel is one less than the number of transmit antennas.
+The developed results are generalized to the MIMO OIC with bounded-cost constraints.

-The characterization of capacity on general MIMO EC- and BC-OICs is still an open problem.
+So far, for the MIMO OIC under per-antenna intensity constraints, equivalent capacity expressions converting the original linear channel into the vector Gaussian channel with moment constraints are characterized only for two special cases, i.e., the rank-one case in \cite{chen2022MISO} and the rank-$(\nt-1)$ case in this paper.
+Characterization of its capacity in general case is still an open problem.
 The main difficulty lies in the description of the moment constraints on the transformed vector Gaussian channel.
-Develop a unified theoretical framework for general MIMO EC- and BC-OIC of arbitrary rank may be an interesting future research direction.}
+To develop a unified theoretical framework for general MIMO EC- and BC-OIC of arbitrary rank may be an interesting research direction in the future.